 This is a loading dock on the west side of the 1959 building, near the prominent water tower that is visible from a long distance.
 This is a height of land, possibly selected as the site for the hospital in the 1800s because of breeze and fewer mosquitoes.

-This is one of the older parts of town and Jackson Street was the historical route to Jackson.
-This old building at 1499 MLK Boulevard has been deserted since 2010.
+This is one of the older parts of town and Jackson Street (Openwood Road) was the historical route to Jackson.
+This pink wood-frame house at 1499 MLK Boulevard has been deserted since 2010.
+(2014 update: the house has been demolished.)

 A few blocks to the east is Feld Street, another one of Vicksburg's little-known one-way streets (see Figure 1, the street map).
 It was built on a ridge crest, and the houses line the road at ground level, with their rear sections supported on pillars.
 Nos.
 512 and 516 were both deserted and on the City condemnation list.

 2010 photographs taken with a Sony DSC-R1 digital camera, tripod-mounted.
-The two 2012 photographs were taken with a Panasonic G1 camera mounting a 1949-vintage Leica 50 mm f/2 Summitar lens.
+The two 2012 photographs were taken with a Panasonic G1 camera mounting a 1949-vintage Leica 5 cm f/2.0 Summitar lens.
 At maximum aperture, f/2.0, it produces swirly aberrations around a sharp center.